-The Company may determine from time to time to issue additional securities to raise additional capital, support growth, or to make acquisitions.
-Further, the Company may issue stock options or other stock grants to retain and motivate our employees.
-Such issuances of Company securities could dilute the ownership interests of the Company's shareholders.
+We may determine from time to time to issue additional securities to raise additional capital, support growth, or to make acquisitions.
+Further, we may issue stock options or other stock grants to retain and motivate our employees.
+Such issuances of our securities could dilute the ownership interests of the Company's shareholders.